mothur/mothur.github.io/_wiki/sogin_data_analysis.md

 sogin.unique.filter.fn.[sabund](sabund_file),
 sogin.unique.filter.fn.[list](list_file), and
 sogin.unique.filter.fn.[rabund](rabund_file) files.
 Next
-we\'d like to parse the list file so that we can have separate rabund files for each of the 8 samples for the unique, 0.03, 0.05, and 0.10 OTU
+we'd like to parse the list file so that we can have separate rabund files for each of the 8 samples for the unique, 0.03, 0.05, and 0.10 OTU
 definitions: